60. Failing to fill out the Semi-Annual form [or Quarterly Report] and send it in

 DSS recommends that counties issue a SAR 90 reminder if a household that got a notice of non-receipt or incomplete SAR 7, then turns in a report that is still not complete.
 ACIN I-01-14.
-If a household gets a notice of incomplete QR7 when it thinks it has turned one in, it can ask for a hearing prior to the termination and get “aid paid pending”, i.e., pending the opportunity for a fair hearing to resolve the request for impartial review.
+If a household gets a notice of incomplete SAR7 when it thinks it has turned one in, it can ask for a hearing prior to the termination and get “aid paid pending”, i.e., pending the opportunity for a fair hearing to resolve the request for impartial review.
 If the family has already been cut off, it still can ask for a hearing, but won’t get aid pending the hearing, and should reapply and/or talk to the worker about “good cause.”

-The food stamp office will say that your monthly report is incomplete if:
+The food stamp office will say find the periodic report incomplete if it:

-- the QR7 doesn’t list sufficient information to locate the household, though it is not incomplete just because a household is homeless [MPP § 63-508.42.]; or
+- it doesn’t list sufficient information to locate the household, though it is not incomplete just because a household is homeless [MPP § 63-508.42.]; or

 - the head of household (or authorized representative) did not sign it [MPP § 63-508.43; 7 C.F.R. § 273.21(j)(1)(ii)(A).]; or

-- the eligibility questions are not fully answered or verified (wage stubs, etc.), including not listing on the QR7 information previously reported mid-period information (although the county is required to contact the recipient to resolve the apparent discrepancy, as the prior change may have ended or not apply any more, and the form was complete as submitted) or failing to list a previously reported item without reporting a change (e.g., no longer listing earned income without reporting a loss of job).
+- the eligibility questions are not fully answered or verified (wage stubs, etc.), including not listing on the form previously reported mid-period information (although the county is required to contact the recipient to resolve the apparent discrepancy, as the prior change may have ended or not apply any more, and the form was complete as submitted) or failing to list a previously reported item without reporting a change (e.g., no longer listing earned income without reporting a loss of job).
 [MPP § 63-508.44; 7 C.F.R. § 273.21(j)(1)(ii)(B) and (C).]
 Mid-period reports that were previously verified do not need to be re-verified.

-If elements pertaining to one program’s requirements are missing from the QR7, the QR7 will be considered incomplete for that program only.
+If elements pertaining to one program’s requirements are missing from the SAR7/QR7, the form will be considered incomplete for that program only.
 [MPP § 63-508.44(c).]

-Notice requirements for a late or incomplete QR7
+Notice requirements for a late or incomplete SAR7/QR7

-The county welfare department must provide a notice of action to a prospective budgeting/quarterly reporting household that fails to file a QR7 by the 11th day of the “submit month,” or files an incomplete QR7.
+The county welfare department must provide a notice of action to a prospective budgeting/semi-annual (or quarterly) reporting household that fails to file a SAR7/QR7 by the 11th day of the “submit month,” or files an incomplete SAR7/QR7.
 This notice must tell the household:

-- if the monthly report is late or incomplete;
+- if the report is late or incomplete;

 - what the household must do to complete the form;